LightHearts UK Mental Wellbeing Course - Week 10

 4. Take a look at the Tara Brach website.
 She's a psychologist and meditation teacher and she has very kindly made available all of her meditation sessions for free.
 Use them as part of your daily mental health practice.
 Add them to your mental toolkit and be amazed at how calm you can become.
 You can find the downloads here: https://www.tarabrach.com/talks-audio-video/

 6. In your notebook, answer the following questions: What progress do you feel you’ve made?
 Do you feel differently about your life now?
 Can see the positive side more easily?
 Do you control your thoughts by using mindful thinking and fact based thinking rather than imagining negative scenarios?
 Are you able to quieten negative chatter and turn it around into positive thoughts?
 Are you eating better?
 Are you exercising?
 Are you being kind to yourself?

-7. If you want to, you can download our the course on our E-book Mental Fixits - Reduce Anxiety & Low Mood in 10 Weeks and read whatever chapter you feel speaks to you the most.
+7. If you want to, you can download the whole course on our E-book Mental Fixits - Reduce Anxiety & Low Mood in 10 Weeks and read whatever chapter you feel speaks to you the most.
 Remind yourself of the techniques and keep practising them.
 If you feel you want to, you can go right back to the beginning of the course and start again.
 The course will always be here for you online so you can be assured of a bit of routine and stability while you become familiar with the methods and work out a daily mental care plan for yourself.

 9. We'd love to get your feedback on the course.
 If you have a spare minute, please let us know what you thought.
 We have a feedback form for you below.